mitogen-hq/mitogen/docs/howitworks.rst

 ###################

-The Python command line sent to the host is a base64-encoded copy of the :py:meth:`econtext.master.LocalStream._first_stage` function, which has been carefully optimized to reduce its size.
+The Python command line sent to the host is a base64-encoded copy of the :py:meth:`mitogen.master.LocalStream._first_stage` function, which has been carefully optimized to reduce its size.
 Prior to base64 encoding, ``CONTEXT_NAME`` is replaced with the desired context name in the function's source code.